adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/rubrics.md

 ## Reflection

-The purpose of the Reflection facet is evaluate your ability to critically analyze learnings and project experiences.
+The purpose of the Reflection facet is to evaluate your ability to critically analyze learnings and project experiences.

 Reflection will be evaluated both individually and as a team through different activities.